-The project aims to create decent work and inclusive sustainable growth for Barbadian citizens through increased local participation in the supply of goods and services to the energy sector in-country value chain.
-This will be achieved through strengthening the enabling framework for local content development and implementation of a local content development programme to increase Barbadian citizens’ competitiveness and access to business opportunities in the energy value chain in the country.
+The project aims to create decent work and inclusive sustainable growth for Barbadian citizens and businesses through increased local participation in the supply of goods and services to the energy sector in-country value chain.
+This will be achieved through strengthening the enabling framework for local content development and implementation of a local content development programme to increase Barbadian citizens’ and businesses competitiveness and access to business opportunities in the energy value chain in the country.

 The key project activities include:

 - formulation of a local content development policy.

 - detailed diagnostic and assessment study to establish the competitiveness and potential of local producers and suppliers in supplying international companies operating in the energy sector in Barbados.

 - technical support in facilitating negotiations to establish business linkages between the international energy companies (IECs) and local producers and suppliers of goods and services.

 - seminars for local manufacturers and local service providers to improve their competitiveness and access to business opportunities in the energy value chain in Barbados.

 - consultancy services support to local businesses to improve their capacity to meet procurement requirements by IECs including participating in bidding process.